ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Component location

-The level control sensor is typically located near the vehicle's suspension components, often near the wheels.
+The steering wheel angle sensor is typically located near the steering column, behind the steering wheel.

 FAQs